soumyajitbiswas-CE/soumyajitbiswas-CE/README.md

 ### Civil Engineering Student | Exploring AI & Technology for Engineering

-I'm a Civil Engineering student currently building my foundation in **Civil Engineering, computational tools and technology**.
+I'm a Civil Engineering student currently building my foundation in Civil Engineering, programming, computational tools and technology.

-My long-term interest lies in combining **Civil Engineering with programming, AI and computational methods** to solve engineering problems and build useful tools.
+My long-term interest lies in combining Civil Engineering with programming, AI and computational methods to solve engineering problems and build useful tools.

 ---

-## 🏗️ About Me
+## 🎓 About Me

 - 🎓 Civil Engineering student
 - 🤖 Exploring the applications of AI in Engineering